lucasallan/sh286.github.io/about.md

 My interest in computers started in 2003, when I was 15 years old and I found [Linux][conectiva] for the first time.

 I started my Bachelor's Degree in Computer Science in 2007.
 That same year I also began my first job in IT as a sysadmin and released my first open source tool: [gtool][gtool].
-In 2008 I started my first job as a software developer.

 In 2008 I started my first job as a software developer.